Roy Dea

 Roy Dea was a record producer who produced music for Country artists.
 He also produced some Rhythm and blues recordings early in his career.

 Background

-Roy Dea (second name pronounced Day) was born in Texas on April 18, 1940.
+Roy Dea (last name pronounced Day) was born in Texas on April 18, 1940.

 Artists he worked with include, Johnny Rodriguez on his release, Pass Me By (If You're Only Passing Through)", Dickey Lee on his release, "9,999,999 Tears", Gary Stewart on his release, "She's Actin' Single (I'm Drinkin' Doubles)", and Randy Gurley on her releases "Don't Treat Me Like a Stranger" and "If I Ever".

 It was Roy Dea who was responsible for Gary Stewart to sign up with RCA Records in 1973.
 Stewart had recorded a demo tape of Motown songs in a country style.
 Dea found the tape and encouraged Stewart to sign with RCA.
 With Stewart working with Dea, a series of good albums followed.

 Prior to coming on board with RCA, Dea was working for the Mercury label.